 Above: Porterprint produced standard advertising packs for household products, including a range of colourful backs for Butlin's, various breweries and other firms.

-Above: advertising pack for Delta Capilliary Products, 1974, with specially designed court cards.
-The three court card designs are repeated in each suit (click image to see more).
+Above: advertising pack for Delta Capilliary Products, 1974, with customised court cards.
+The same designs are repeated in each suit (click image to see more).

 Above: from c.1950-60 Porterprint also published Ba-Ka-Ree, a card game using two standard packs with extra jokers and extra special Royal aces in the pack.

 Above: advertising pack for Brickwoods, The Portsmouth Brewery, c.1960-70.
-The pack contains a specially adapted Ace of Spades and Jokers (click image to see more).
+The pack contains a customised Ace of Spades and Jokers (click image to see more).